 Research and Professional Interests

 My current research focuses on spatial and temporal co-modelling nitrogen dioxide, nitric oxide, and ground-level ozone.
 These pollutants are considered to be major urban air pollutants in North America and are associated with congestion, vehicular exhaust, and have adverse health effects.
 Typically, these three pollutants have been examined in isolation; however, they are related as they convert between species due to photochemical processes in the atmosphere.
 My hypothesis is that both spatial and temporal air pollution modelling can be improved by looking at the sum of the three pollutants opposed to each pollutant in isolation.
 In my research, these pollutants are being sampled with diffusion based passive monitors (Ogawa Passive Sampler) that have shown strong agreement with EPA reference methods.
 The passive samplers are distributed at 30-50 fixed sites across each study area.
 Monitoring campaigns are taking place between May 2019 and September 2019 in Southern Ontario: Mississauga, Toronto, Hamilton, and London.
 Combining these two sampling methods will allow for spatially and temporally varying observations of NO2, NO, and O3 and provide an opportunity to assess the related interactions of these pollutants.

-Why Geography at UTM?
+Why Geography, Geomatics and Environment at UTM?

 The UTM Geography department provides graduate students with exciting research opportunities, lifelong connections, and enormous support.

 - 2019 Royal Bank Graduate Fellowship in Public and Economic Policy

 - 2019 Center for Global Change Science (CGCS) Graduate Student Research Award - A Citizen Science and University Collaboration: Monitoring Urban Ozone and Nitrogen Dioxide Pollution Using Low Cost Air Pollution Sensors